-The diagram show the net of a regular octohedron.
+The diagram show the net of a regular octahedron.

-In a Magic Octahedron, the four numbers on the faces that meet at a vertex add up to make the same total for every vertex.
-If the letters $F, G, H, J$ and $K$ are replaced with the numbers $2, 4, 6, 7$ and $8$, in some order, to make a Magic Octohedron, what is the value of $G + J$?
+In a magic octahedron, the four numbers on the faces that meet at a vertex add up to make the same total for every vertex.
+If the letters $F, G, H, J$ and $K$ are replaced with the numbers $2$, $4$, $6$, $8$, and some other number, in some order, to make a magic octahedron, what is the value of $G + J$?

 If you liked this problem, here is an NRICH task which challenges you to use similar mathematical ideas.

 This problem is taken from the UKMT Mathematical Challenges.